 4. Legal Requirements - Depending on the state and county, there may be legal requirements for how your data is secured.
 As concerns about data privacy continue to ramp up, more legislative actions will be taken.
 This will create an even more complex environment for school districts.
 Schools often have data covered by HIPPA (health/nursing records) and PCI (if your school accepts credit cards).

 5. Student Digital Records - Student records could be breached and modified.
 This risk is not only from external entities, but also students themselves.
 Breached student records can negatively impact future college applications or employment.
 Student identities can be stolen and no one will be aware until the student applies for college financial aid.

 What is your district’s state of security readiness?
 How reliable are your operations plans?
 How well does your district protect data?
-Contact us to collaborate on a no-charge quick snapshot survey of your overall security posture, identify areas of concern, and then identify next steps.
+Contact us to collaborate on a no-charge quick snapshot survey of your overall security posture.

 5 FREE Tools for Securing Your Network